valango/vue-proper/README.md

 Maintain Vue.js component static props thru central repository.

+**NB:** This package is not yet properly tested and may be changed a lot!

 ## Problem
 [Vue.js](https://vuejs.org/) and awesome [Quasar framework](https://quasar.dev/)
 provide super powerful APIs to control component appearance and behavior.